Bad channel identification#

 Parameters:

-• ch_names – Names of the channels.
+• ch_names (list, len(ch_cnt)) – Names of the channels.
 Used for visualization purposes only.
-Order has to match the channel order of data.
+The order has to match the channel order of data.

-• fs – List of sampling frequencies for each channel.
+• fs (list, len(ch_cnt)) – List of sampling frequencies for each channel.

-• visual_inspection – Toggles visual inspection on and off.
+• visual_inspection (boolean) – Toggles visual inspection on and off.

 Returns: